Setting items for applying 3D rotation expressions

 Rotation method (3D rotation)

 The [Rotation method] setting specifies the rotation calculation method.
-This setting mainly affects the appearance of the four corners.
+It mainly affects the appearance of the four corners.

 The figure below shows the difference in appearance of rotation for the values of [X-direction – Y-direction in order], [Y-direction – X-direction in order], and [X/Y-directions simultaneously].